HarFis/departure-monitor/README.md

 + LEGO case

 ## API
 Departure monitor uses data from [Västtrafik's public API](https://developer.vasttrafik.se).
-After registration you can get your key & secret for authentication.
-Don't forget to "prenumera" your app for "reseplaneraren".
+After (free) registration & creation of an app, you'll receive your key & secret for authentication.
+Don't forget to "prenumera" your app to "reseplaneraren".

 ## Installation

 ### System

-+ Raspbian with desktop
+Raspbian with desktop and working Wifi

 ### Screen